mulka/ploverwiki/Misleading-Strokes-in-Plover's-Dictionary.md

 There are some misstroke entries in the Plover dictionary that are very nice (and short) but may cause issues later on.
 For example, with word boundaries.
+The theory used in Plover's dictionary applies some best practices for stroking certain words.

 ### What is a word boundary, and why is it an issue?
 (text)

 ### And

-The recommended stroke for "and" is `SKP`.
+The best practice for "and":

+* Use `SKP`✓

 This was chosen arbitrarily, because it is comfortable and there is little chance of a word boundary issue. "and" is a common word ending, so stenographers find it easy to remember to stroke `SKP`.

 There are some other strokes in the dictionary for "and".
 However, they are only to serve as a phonetic alternative when you are writing under pressure, and you can't remember `SKP`.

-### Con- word
+### Con- words

 In Plover's theory, the best practice for con- words is: